 Number of courses completed

-As its name implies, this field shows the number of courses that each user has completed.
-You can sort the user table by this column, so you can find your most or least active students.
-This field is also available in the smart filters section, which means that you can filter the user list by the number of courses completed.
+The “Courses Completed” column displays how many courses each LearnDash user has completed.
+You can sort users by this column to see your most or least active students.
+This column is also available in the smart filters section, so you can filter the user list by the number of courses completed.

 Number of courses in progress

-Similarly to the number of courses completed column, the LearnDash module also provides a number of courses in progress column.
-As its name suggests, this column shows how many courses each user has currently in progress, but hasn’t completed yet.
-And just like the courses completed column, you can sort and filter the user table by this column as well.
+Like the number of courses completed, the LearnDash module also provides a column for the number of courses in progress.
+This column shows how many courses each user has currently in progress, but hasn’t completed yet.
+And just like the courses completed column, you can sort and filter the user table by the LearnDash course progress as well.

 In a similar way the “Has not completed” filter will list the students that have not completed a particular course, regardless of whether they have started it or not.